 Warmest Regards, Kim

 I know the feeling.
 After being stay at home for nine months with a dwindling bank account — I felt the same type of pressure.
 I looked high and low for legit work at home jobs, only to be lead to scams and Internet marketing schemes.
-Luckily, my persistence and networking efforts paid off with a part marketing gig which eventually gave me the platform to launch this site.
+Luckily, my persistence and networking efforts paid off with a part-time marketing gig which eventually gave me the platform to launch this site.

 Revamp Your Resume: